FAQ

 7. Will I be asked to enter into an agreement with Acts 29?

-Before becoming a member church of Acts 29, the elders of your church will need to agree to enter into a covenant with Acts 29.
+Before becoming an Acts 29 church, the elders of your church will need to review and sign a partnership covenant with Acts 29, much like many of you ask members of your church to sign.
 Details of the covenant can be found here.

 8. Is it the pastor or the church that becomes a member of Acts 29?